santamm/raspberry-cluster/README.md

 EOF

 ```
-Now you can expose a deployment using LoadBalancer-type Kubernetes services, like this one:
+Now you can expose a deployment using LoadBalancer-type Kubernetes services.

 ### Node-exporter